Estimated reading time: 7 minutes

 Cryosauna is said to reduce the body temperature safely and increase adrenaline, endorphins, and oxygen supply.

-A Cryochamber is an enclosed room or chamber and uses a hybrid system that combines electricity and liquid nitrogen, nitrogen gas, or some other cooling power.
+A Cryochamber is an enclosed room or chamber that uses a hybrid system that combines electricity and liquid nitrogen, nitrogen gas, or some other cooling power.

 The low-temperature treatment can reduce inflammation and pain.

-It is said to provide benefits such as reduced inflammation in joints, improved circulation throughout limbs, and higher energy levels.
+It is said to provide benefits such as reduced joint inflammation, improved circulation throughout limbs, and higher energy levels.

 Further, unlike cryosauna, cryo chambers can support more than one individual at a given time.